 Between the giant egos and the intense intellectual engagement, the Supreme Court can be a forum for "scorpions in a bottle."
-Here is a link to a book about the Supreme Court with the subtitle:

 The Battles and Triumphs of FDR’s Great Supreme Court Justices